You're all set!

 2. Baking Soda and Lemon Juice

-1. Create a paste by mixing baking soda with lemon juice and applying it to the rusted area.
+1. Mix baking soda with lemon juice and apply a paste to the rusted area.

-2. Let it sit for a couple of hours and then scrub it off with a brush.
+2. Let it sit for a few hours, then scrub it off with a brush.

 3. Potatoes and Dish Soap